SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-14-veni-veni-paxlovid.md

 6. __Variants:__ In the trial it worked against several variants (quantitative data pending), and lab tests indicated efficacy against Omicron (inhibits the same viral protease essential to viral reproduction).
-7. __Availability:__ US government has bought 10 million courses of treatment for $5.3bln
+7. __Availability:__ US government has bought 10 million courses of treatment for \$5.3bln
-   ($530/course of treatment).
-Pfizer claims 200,000 courses available this year, and 80 million next year.
+   (\$530/course of treatment, _cheaper_ than molnupiravir?!).
+Pfizer claims 200,000
+   courses available this year, and 80 million next year.
 Given that there are only 17 days remaining in this year and it’s not yet approved, that’s impressive.

    Though as Zvi pointed out, 200k doses might be a single day's worth by the end of the year.
 Then again, if it gets approved Dec 30, that works out for the 1 remaining day